mariamezzat01/mariamezzat01/README.md

 - C
 - HTML/CSS <img src="https://cdn-icons-png.flaticon.com/512/888/888859.png" alt="HTML CSS icon" width="20"/>

+I specialize in web development with:

+- Flask 🌶️
+- Streamlit 🚀

-I specialize in web development with Flask and Streamlit.
-I'm currently pursuing a Bachelor's degree in Systems and Biomedical Engineering from Cairo University and have completed online courses in various topics such as data structures and algorithms, web development, and machine learning.
+ I'm currently pursuing a Bachelor's degree in Systems and Biomedical Engineering from Cairo University and have completed online courses in various topics such as:

+- Data Structures and Algorithms 📊
+- Web Development 🌐
+- Machine Learning 🤖

 ## Contact Me